 What is levothyroxine?

-Its use in cats to treat hypothyroidism is 'off label' or 'extra label'.
+Its use in cats to treat hypothyroidism is “off label” or “extra label”.
 Use of the human version of this drug to treat dogs or cats is also off label or extra label.
-Many drugs are commonly prescribed for off label use in veterinary medicine.
-In these instances, follow your veterinarian’s directions and cautions very carefully as their directions may be significantly different from those on the label.
+Many drugs are commonly prescribed for off-label use in veterinary medicine.
+In these instances, follow your veterinarian’s directions and cautions carefully, as they may be significantly different from those on the label.

 How do I give my pet levothyroxine?